Physical Activity and Health (MID401)

 Course coordinator:

-The module is structured to require in-person attendance for up to 6 sessions, totaling no more than 9 lecture days throughout the semester.
-The module incorporates diverse instructional methods, including lectures, group activities, seminars, presentations, lifestyle change and hands-on tasks.
+The module is structured to require in-person attendance for 3-4 sessions, totaling no more than 9 lecture days throughout the semester.
+The module incorporates diverse instructional methods, including lectures, group activities, seminars, presentations, challenge based learning and practical activities.

 A module worth 15 credits is estimated to demand 400-450 hours of work from the student.